-In 2020-21, the City will pave portions of Park Blvd, E 18th St, and 3rd Ave in the vicinity east of Lake Merritt, in the Merritt, Cleveland Heights, and Ivy Hill neighborhoods.
+In Spring 2021, the City will pave portions of Park Blvd, E 18th St, and 3rd Ave in the vicinity east of Lake Merritt, in the Merritt, Cleveland Heights, and Ivy Hill neighborhoods.
 Along with paving, the City is changing the roadway striping to improve traffic safety, access, and mobility for people walking, biking, riding the bus, and driving.
 The project is part of the City of Oakland, Department of Transportation’s (OakDOT’s) 3-Year Paving Plan and will implement recommendations included in Oakland's Pedestrian Plan (2017) and Bicycle Plan (2019).

 The Lower Park Blvd Project was developed as one part of the Park Boulevard Corridor Study (2016-2018), which evaluated potential traffic safety improvements along the entire length Park Blvd, from E 18th St to Mountain Blvd.
 (Information on the outreach/community process for this project can be found on that page.)